 And it's hardly surprising why.
 Although Kirk did occasionally show genuine affection for a girl (for example, in "The City On The Edge Of Forever"), none of his female love interests were ever brought up again once the episode was over.
 By the movies the writers just seemed to give up altogether and focus entirely on Kirk's relationship with Spock, and even people who deny that Kirk and Spock ever had a thing have to admit that Spock was by far the closest relationship Kirk ever had, the only person even coming close being his best friend/keeper/mother hen/counsellor Dr McCoy.

 Star Trek: Voyager had one in The Doctor and Seven of Nine.
-The hell of it was that this ship was actually teased at in the show, developed, then out of nowhere was derailed for the universally reviled Chakotay/Seven pairing that capped off the series in its final season.
-(Speculation is that the producers got so annoyed with Robert Beltran's complaints about his character's lack of character development and sub-par writing that they decided to shut his mouth by slipping Jeri Ryan's tongue in it, which as consolation prizes go is not exactly terrible but which derailed not one but two highly popular Fan Preferred Couples — Doctor/Seven, and Janeway/Chakotay.)
+This ship was actually teased at in the show, developed, then out of nowhere was derailed for the universally reviled Chakotay/Seven pairing that capped off the series in its final season.
+(Speculation is that this was a last-ditch effort to make up for Chakotay's lack of character development and sub-par writing.
+As a consolation prize for the actor this is not exactly terrible, but this derailed not one but two highly popular Fan Preferred Couples — Doctor/Seven, and Janeway/Chakotay.)

 DS9 had a large following for Garak/Bashir.
 However, once the studio realized that, they forced the writers to phase the Ho Yay out of their relationship and Bashir ended up with Ezri (in the re-launch novels, they break up).